Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 How do I appeal a denied medical service or prescription drug?

 A Medicare Advantage plan may deny – or choose not to cover – the medical services you receive.
 You have 60 days from receiving a denial letter to appeal the denied services by sending your carrier a letter.
 Although you don’t have to, it helps to include a statement from your doctor supporting the “medical necessity” of services the plan denied.
+And if you used a broker to enroll in your coverage, they can also help with filing an appeal if your plan doesn’t cover a service or medication.

 Your plan usually has 30 days to respond to your appeal, but some circumstances require it to get back to you more quickly.
-(Here are the steps to take if the service continues to be denied. )
+(Here are the steps to take if the service continues to be denied.)

 If your Part D plan won’t cover a medication, you can try asking your physician to prescribe another drug that’s more likely to be covered.
 If that isn’t an option, you can file an “exception request” with your Part D plan.
 This is the first step in a prescription drug appeal.
-As with medical appeals, it helps to have your doctor write a letter saying the medication is “medically necessary” for you.
+As with medical appeals, it helps to have your doctor write a letter saying the medication is medically necessary for you.

 Your Part D plan normally has 72 hours to respond to your request – but must respond within 24 hours if your doctor says delays might harm you.
 If the plan denies your exception request, you have 60 days to appeal.